This add-on is operated by Stackhero

 - STACKHERO_MYSQL_ROOT_PASSWORD

-- STACKHERO_MYSQL_USER
+- STACKHERO_MYSQL_DATABASE_URL

-- STACKHERO_MYSQL_PASSWORD
+- STACKHERO_MYSQL_DATABASE_URL_RUBY

-Connect to MySQL from PHP
+Connect MySQL with PHP

 <?php